 In September 2016 it was announced that the production company that makes the show had rejected the BBC's bid for renewal and the show will be moving to Channel 4.
 This led to a huge audience backlash, and Mary along with Mel and Sue announced they would not be part of the move.
 The first Channel 4 series began in August 2017, with Paul Hollywood the only one of the lineup to jump channel; Mary has been replaced by Prue Leith and Mel and Sue by Sandi Toksvig and Noel Fielding.
 Whilst viewing figures are down, they are still very strong by C4's standards, and the new incarnation has received positive reviews, on the understanding that it's no longer the iconic version.

-As of winter 2017, four seasons of the program are available on Netflix note , as is Masterclass — in which Paul and Mary make the different challenge items themselves.
+As of summer 2019, seven seasons of the program are available on Netflix note , as is Masterclass — in which Paul and Mary make the different challenge items themselves.

 Tastes strongly of these tropes:

 - Artistic License Chemistry: Kim-Joy of series 9 used Indian black salt in her vegan quiches to give them an egg-like flavour, but mistakenly referred to the salt as smelling of sulphur, even though sulphur is actually odourless.